Medical Lab Technician (MLT) Schools

 Allegany College of Maryland

-Allegany College of Maryland gives students the opportunity to complete an MLT program enabling them to seek clinical employment after completing the program.
-Students should be prepared to sit for certification through the ASCP upon completion of their medical laboratory technician school program, according to the school website.
+Allegany College of Maryland offers an MLT program that enables students to seek clinical employment after graduation.
+According to the school website, students should be prepared to sit for certification through the ASCP upon completion of their medical laboratory technician school program.
 This two-year MLT degree transfers to four-year MLS programs.

-Students in this program will complete general education courses as well as coursework with knowledge and hands-on training in the laboratory departments of clinical chemistry, hematology, blood banking, and microbiology.
+Students in this program will complete general education courses and coursework with knowledge and hands-on training in the laboratory departments of clinical chemistry, hematology, blood banking, and microbiology.
 After completing the coursework, students will be placed in a semester-long practicum experience in the college’s regional healthcare laboratories.

 • Location: Cumberland, MD